dunfermlinewest/dunfermlinewest.github.io/_missions/bms.md

 Please pray for them as Regiane seeks to organize visas etc. for their travel.
 They may well have to travel through another Latin American country as Peru’s international airport was still not permitting flights to Europe.

-**Laura-Lee Lovering** working in the Amazon jungle at the Nauta Training Centre.
-Laura is praying that everything works out for some good friends to be able to go home to Nauta for Christmas.
-She has taken up some study again.
-Having spent several years talking to rural pastors and church leaders about the state of their local timber stocks and what might be done to half the decline, she has started a MSc Tropical Forestry with Bangor University.
-They are still experiencing power cuts at Nauta, sometimes lasting 12-48 hrs.
-A power cut managed to damage a component of the water project system so they are back to manually operating the timing of the pumps until they can get all the parts.

-Thanks to the efforts of local colleague, Felix, the radio continues to be the principle tool of ministry just now.
-That has been a challenge for Laura as she has had to adapt her visual teaching tools to a different medium.
-She wasn’t well a little while ago but after diagnosis of infection from two different types of intestinal parasites and medicine, she is feeling better.
+**Laura-Lee Lovering** Our own Laura-Lee wishes all a Happy New Year!
+There has been more restrictions in Peru with a renewed short-term lockdown, though the region of Loreto where Laura works is in the lowest risk category.
+The community’s Thanksgiving Service was able to be held just before Christmas with music groups, Christian puppeteers and a youth drama group.

+In early January the local Nauta team organised a ‘minga’  to erect a temporary retaining wall beside the Centre’s wall which fell during a storm in October.
+A ‘minga’ is a community voluntary work morning where the volunteers are rewarded with lunch after a busy morning.
+Impressively they completed the 70m long wall in a single Saturday morning.

+Because of the pandemic and the difficulty of planning with confidence, the team has agreed to using Nauta local radio for evangelism and teaching but they need a committed team to manage programming over the long term.
+This month they are hoping the low prevalence of the virus will continue as they are planning to spend 2 days travelling and teaching up-river where there are 25-30 small jungle churches.

+There are big changes for Laura too.
+After Home Assignment in May-July (hopefully) she will be returning to the city of Piura on the north coast of Peru in her new role working on the implementation of the BMS’ Creation Stewardship Policy across the non-UK based operations.
+I am sure she would value our prayer support.

-A copy of their letters in full is on the notice board in the church hall and Laura also sent a Christmas video greeting, which can be viewed at www.bmsworldmission.org/loveringchristmas
+A copy of their letters in full is on the notice board in the church hall.